 Knowing about your insurance options

-This is where your home insurance kicks in. if you have such cover, it is worth checking with your insurance company whether they cover this damage, so you can get new carpets instead of trying to fix the existing ones.
+This is where your home insurance kicks in, it is worth checking with your insurance company whether they cover water damage, so you can get new carpets instead of trying to fix the existing ones.
 Checking with your insurance company is important because replacing carpets in your whole house can end up being an expensive affair.

 Checking a small patch before a full-blown repair